The Impact of Large Language Models (LLMs) on Code Review Process: Introduction

 This study aims to fill this knowledge gap by empirically evaluating the impact of GPT on code review waiting times, with a particular focus on phase-specific effects.
 It examines their influence on resolution time, their role in different PR phases, and the reasons why contributors and reviewers adopt GPT as assistance.
 Given the proven effectiveness of GPT on a wide range of software engineering tasks, including code generation, debugging, and documentation, understanding how and to what extent GPT enhances the effectiveness of PRs in each phase is crucial to assess their usefulness in real-world operations.
 These insights can guide the design of more efficient GPT-supported code review workflows and inform best practices for integrating AI assistance into collaborative software development.

-Toward this goal, we examine the PRs that software developers actively engaged with GPT to seek recommendations for code review tasks or problem-solving.
+Toward this goal, we examine the PRs that software developers actively engage with GPT in conversational exchanges to seek recommendations, clarifications, or solutions related to code review tasks.
 We refer to these as \textbf{GPT-assisted PRs} throughout the paper.
+For example, in this GPT-assisted PR~\cite{pullrequest2059}, approximately 99\% of the code was generated by GPT-4, as the developer requested ChatGPT to enhance a Ruby plugin that enables Jekyll to fetch posts from an external RSS feed when rss\_url is specified.
 In contrast, \textbf{GPT non-assisted PRs} are those where developers either do not use GPT at all or use it strictly for implementation tasks (i.e., making an API call to a GPT model), without relying on it for code review insights or decision making.
 Our research investigates how GPT-assisted PRs influence the duration and quality of the code review process.
 For this purpose, we start by curating a dataset of 25,473 PRs from 9,254 projects on GitHub.
 Next, we extract six features (\textit{project\_age, no\_commits, files\_added, files\_deleted, files\_changed, time\_to\_merge}) to characterize projects, PRs, and code reviews.
 We then analyze how these factors influence the review and resolution times \cite{moreira2021factors}.
 Finally, we also investigate which development tasks involve the use of GPT-assisted PRs throughout the PR phases, aiming to identify where such assistance is most effectively integrated.
 In summary, our aim is to answer the following three research questions:

 \begin{questions} \item \textbf{\rqi} We aim to understand the potential of LLMs to expedite the resolution of PRs in the code review process.
 Specifically, we analyze their impact on the total time required to resolve a PR, from its submission to completion. \textit{Our results suggest a correlation between the use of GPT-assisted PRs and a decrease in merge time approximately from 23 to 9 hours}.